 Plus, creating a strong resource library helps make your SMB stand out from the competition as a trusted thought leader.
 These are just a few ways you can make content shareable:

-- Make it easy to find — and read: When publishing content, use bullet points and headers so visitors can scan the content quickly (yes, things are about to get meta).
+Make it easy to find (and read) – When publishing content, use bullet points and headers so visitors can scan the content quickly.
 It’s also wise to ensure your website and blog are search engine-friendly through tactics such as:

 - H1 and H2 tags for headers and subheaders